-Professor and The Sustainable Innovation MBA Director David Jones
+Professor and Academic Director, Sustainable Innovation MBA Program

 Cairn Cross is a co-founder of FreshTracks Capital and serves as a Managing Director of the Fund.
 Cross presently serves on the boards of FreshTracks portfolio companies Vermont Teddy Bear, NativeEnergy, Faraday and Budnitz Bicyles.
 Cairn was formerly the Chair of the Board for the EatingWell Media Group which was sold to Meredith Corporation in 2011.
 Cairn also served on the Board of Directors of NEHP prior to its sale in 2012 to Critical Process Systems.